birkenkrahe/ai482/5_ai_agents/README.md

 change but a performance score does - chess with a clock is an
 example: when the clock is ticking, the performance time changes even though the board is static.

+<sup><a id="fn.9" href="#fnr.9">9</a></sup> IMHO, these illustrations are not very clear and should be
+replaced by proper modeling diagrams in BPMN or UML (use case diagrams).
+This will be an assignment for the parallel "data modeling" class!